eslamgenio/FetchNews/README.md

 # FetchNews

-1# Set up API key (replace with your News API key) NEWS_API_KEY = 'NEWS_API_KEY'
+1# Set up API key (replace with your News API key, you can get a free one on newsapi.org) NEWS_API_KEY = 'NEWS_API_KEY'

 2# in line 11 'generative AI' is used to select the desired topic.